Pol-Onegin/Pol-Onegin/README.md

 - 👋 Hi, I’m @Pol-Onegin
 - 👀 I’m interested in everything life has to offer.
 - 🌱 I’m currently learning to use git.
 So be kind..:)
 - 📫 How to reach me ??
-Don't know yet... ikke sant
+Don't know yet... ikke sant la oss se her.
+Hvordan fungere dette.

 <!---
 Pol-Onegin/Pol-Onegin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.